codio-content/ThinkDS/.guides/content/interfaces-exercise-1.md

 Since this is the first exercise, we'll keep it simple.
 You will take the code from the previous section and **swap the implementation**; that is, you will replace the `LinkedList` with an `ArrayList`.
 Because the code programs to an interface, you will be able to swap the implementation by changing a single line and adding an `import` statement.

-If you navigate into `src/com/allendowney/thinkdast`, you'll find the source code for this exercise:
+If you look in the two tabs to the left, you'll find the source code for this exercise: